-The Second Quarter solidifies a 2-dimensional form, texture, outline, and color to the idea that was previously conceived by the mind from the earlier creative mental dialogues.
-This is a translation of artistic concepts into execution and 2-Dimensional visual art productions.
-In this sense, students are expected to demonstrate more mature technical, practical, and conceptual skills in all their work.
+The Second Quarter gives a 2-dimensional form, texture, outline, and color to the idea that was previously conceived by the mind from the earlier art discussions.
+This essentially translates the design concepts artistic concepts and plans into a two-dimensional visual illustration.